mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 ### Does it need wheels?

 Some server racks have wheels that move the entire structure around.
 Wheels were a critical feature for me, as I wanted to clean behind the rack easily.

 ### Candidates

-StarTech also has a good reputation and a decent website, so I just chose between different StarTech racks.
+StarTech is a popular brand for server racks.
+They have a good reputation and a decent website, so I chose between different StarTech racks.

 | Brand        | Model                                                                             | Min Depth | Posts | Wheels | Height | Price    |
 | ------------ | --------------------------------------------------------------------------------- | --------- | ----- | ------ | ------ | -------- |